 PHR vendors looking to participate as a pilot organization and contribute to the development of the program are encouraged to contact email@example.com for more information.

 The Electronic Healthcare Network Accreditation Commission (EHNAC) is a voluntary, self-governing standards development organization (SDO) established to develop standard criteria and accredit organizations that electronically exchange healthcare data.
 These entities include accountable care organizations, electronic health networks, EPCS vendors, eprescribing solution providers, financial services firms, health information exchanges, health information service providers, management service organizations, medical billers, outsourced service providers, payers, practice management system vendors and third-party administrators.

 EHNAC was founded in 1993 and is a tax-exempt 501(c)(6) nonprofit organization.
 Guided by peer evaluation, the EHNAC accreditation process promotes quality service, innovation, cooperation and open competition in healthcare.
 To learn more, visit www.ehnac.org, contact firstname.lastname@example.org, or follow us onTwitter, LinkedIn and YouTube.

-DirectTrust is a nonprofit, competitively neutral, self-regulatory entity created by and for participants in the Direct community – including health information service providers (HISPs), certificate authorities, registration authorities, doctors, patients, and vendors.
-It supports both provider-to-provider, as well as patient-to-provider Direct exchange.
-The goal of DirectTrust is to develop, promote and, as necessary, help enforce the rules and best practices needed to maintain security and trust within the Direct network, consistent with the HITECH Act and the governance rules for the NwHIN established by the ONC.DirectTrust is committed to fostering widespread public confidence in the Direct exchange of health information.
-To learn more, please visit http://www.DirectTrust.org.
+DirectTrust.org, Inc. is a non-profit, competitively neutral, self-regulatory entity created by and for participants in the Direct community, including HISPs, CAs and RAs, doctors, patients, and vendors, and supports both provider-to-provider as well as patient-to-provider Direct exchange.
+The goal of DirectTrust.org is to develop, promote and, as necessary, help enforce the rules and best practices necessary to maintain security and trust within the Direct community, consistent with the HITECH Act and the governance rules for the NwHIN established by ONC.DirectTrust.org is committed to fostering widespread public confidence in the Direct exchange of health information.
+To learn more, visitwww.directtrust.org.